 Dreaming of taking a Havana food tour or learning to salsa dance?
 Or maybe you’d like to see a baseball game or drink mojitos where Hemingway once did?
 A Havana local can plan a day filled with your dream activities and be your phone support during your trip.
 They’ll really do everything but pack your bags.

-Don’t believe your cruise line if they say you have to use their tour company.
-You can absolutely plan an independent Cuba shore excursion, personalized just for you by a local expert.
+Don’t believe anyone that says you can't travel to Cuba You can absolutely plan an independent Cuba excursion, personalized just for you by a local expert.
 And if you have any questions at all, message us any time!